the gulf between the nascent world of J. Krishnamurti’s

 Starting with the principles of self-Knowing laid down by J. Krishnamurti, the author systematically unfolds a meditative process that is free of the contamination by the self.
 Defining fundamentals such as self and what is, and going on to the ensuing theme of ‘the identification, observation and understanding of the self,’ he arrives at ‘the calming and silencing of the self ’.
 It is here that the illusory nature of the self begins to shine.
 Without supportive meditations and intense selfless interest, one cannot come even this far.
 Deviating unambiguously, at a certain point, from J. Krishnamurti's line of exposition, the author invokes ‘the impossible to ignore’ Atma, and in this way leads us to the Advaitic climax of Tat Tvam Asi.
 In essence, he convinces us that self-Knowing is not only absolutely necessary but also that, without self-Knowing, the entire world of Self-Realization may be poised on shaky ground.

 This work is intended for serious seekers.
 The contents are drawn from the teachings imparted by the author at the ‘Tat Tvam Asi’ International, seven-day residential retreat in 2016.
 They also constitute the textual material for an on-line course in Self-Realization through self-Knowing.
 Each of its seven chapters throbs with the vitality of a bold new enquiry, which takes the form of questions and answers.

-former research scientist, Sankara Bhagavadpada received his PhD in theoretical
+research scientist, Sankara Bhagavadpada received his PhD in theoretical

 nuclear physics from the Tata Institute of Fundamental Research (TIFR), Mumbai